Topics: Human Resources, Training & Development, Internal Audit, Change Management

 Information technology is critical to the long-term success of most organizations.
-It is a key driver for the cost of operations, and cost of operations tends to be a vital component of overall profitability.
-It facilitates the introduction of new business initiatives, as well as the ongoing improvement of current processes, and allows the management team to monitor and report on performance.
-IT enables business operations through connectivity, information processing, business intelligence and the like.
-Lastly, and especially important to this audience, IT can contribute greatly to a company’s system of internal control.
+It is a key driver for the cost of operations, which tends to be a vital component of overall profitability.
+It facilitates the introduction of new business initiatives, as well as the ongoing improvement of current processes and allows the management team to monitor and report on performance.
+IT enables business operations through connectivity, information processing and business intelligence.
+Lastly, and especially important to this audience, IT can contribute greatly to a company’s system of internal controls.